Assalat3/Binary-Decimal-Hexa-converter/README.md

 # Binary-Decimal-Hexa-converter
-Small GUI-app to convert numbers between binary, decimal  and hexadecimal (ie. base 2, 10 and 16) values.
+Small JavaFX GUI-app to convert numbers between binary, decimal  and hexadecimal (ie. base 2, 10 and 16) values written in Java 8.

-To-do list:
+#Ideas / To-do list:
-- Actually implement functionality for clear-button... whoops.
+- Create a "list view" for conversions that were done, so any conversion the user does gets shown on a list.